New Zealand

 Bush walk on the Ulva Island

-There is only one town on Stewart Island, Oban or sometimes called Halfmoon Bay…where you will find the 400 odd locals.
+There is only one town on Stewart Island, Oban or sometimes called Halfmoon Bay, where you will find the roughly 400 locals (although there are fewer in winter).
 Oban will be your base, as this is where the accommodation and few shops and restaurants are.

 Stewart Island Bathing Beach